sillsdev/ptx2pdf/docs/documentation/SideBars.md

 For 'Book opens on the left'  publications (Right-to-left languages, but complicated by diglots), the inner/outer processing requires that `\BookOpenLefttrue` is specified before the category sheet is processed.

-The opion None clears all borders set until now.
+The option None clears all borders set until now.
 Thus:
 `\Border All None Left`
  is the same as "\Border None Left". "\Border Left" will retain any previously set or inherited values, while adding a Left-hand border.